Skip to Content

 Serve warm.

-Store leftovers in a covered container in the refrigerator for up to 4 days.
-Or freeze the soup for up to 6 months in an air-tight container.
+Store leftovers in a covered container in the refrigerator for up to 5 days.

 Enjoy!